-Once the crabs mature, they breed year round, the males breeding more frequently than the females.
+Once the crabs mature, they breed year-round, the males breeding more frequently than the females.
 Females carry the eggs on their stomachs until they are ready to hatch, at which point they release them into the water.
 The first phase of their life is spent entirely in the ocean where they undergo several molts, each time adding more body segments and appendages.
 Eventually, the young undergo a metamorphosis into juveniles (the exact number of molts is unknown).
-As part of their healthy status, these crabs will molt throughout their life, and when they do it they get rid of their temporarily hard shell, become the highly-prized soft shell crabs (they remain in crevices and cracks of the rocks until the external shell gradually becomes hard), and repeat this process regularly.
-They frequency of molting is related to growth, and therefore a healthier Sally lightfoot crab will grow faster, and thus will molt more frequently.
+As part of their health status, these crabs will molt throughout their life, and when they do it they get rid of their temporarily hard shell, become the highly-prized soft shell crabs (they remain in crevices and cracks of the rocks until the external shell gradually becomes hard), and repeat this process regularly.
+The frequency of molting is related to growth, and therefore a healthier Sally lightfoot crab will grow faster and thus will molt more frequently.
 Just fascinating!

 Sometimes, when exploring rocky coastlines, you may be lucky enough to find a recently abandoned shell.
 These crabs will leave that old shell perfectly intact, to the point you will think it is still alive.

 These beautiful crabs can be seen year-round, typically in shallow water and on the majority of rocky shorelines in the Galapagos Archipelago.
 Best islands to see them: Española, Santiago, Fernandina, Floreana, and San Cristobal.
 Apart from the Galapagos, they can be found along the coast of Central America, Mexico, and nearby islands.
 Will you be able to see this amazing crabs on your Galapagos cruise?

 Blog Reviewed & Edited by: Francisco Dousdebés

 All Images: Francisco Dousdebés